Fault Injection Simulator (FIS)

 wrapper script.

 Start your LocalStack container using your preferred method.
+We will demonstrate how to create an experiment that stops EC2 instances.

 Create a new file named create-experiment.json